Azure/azureml-template/README.md

 ## Contents

-You can utilize the structure for automating the entire ML lifecycle on GitHub, using AML for central tracking and scaling up/out on Azure compute.
+Adapt this template to automate the entire ML lifecycle on GitHub, using AML for centralized tracking and scaling up/out on Azure compute.

 |directory|description|
 |-|-|